Edit on Github

 Travel Devices and Accounts

-“Burner” Devices
+Travel Devices

-Though it may seem like overkill to go through the hassle of acquiring, setting up, and bringing burner devices on seemingly-routine trips to destinations you may consider as being relatively safe, keep in mind that any time you are traveling, you are potentially putting your sensitive sources at risk.
-Even seemingly innocuous trips may lead to your devices being confiscated and you being placed under arrest if you fail to provide the passwords for the devices.
+Though it may seem like overkill to go through the hassle of acquiring, setting up, and bringing travel devices on seemingly-routine trips to destinations you may consider as being relatively safe, keep in mind that any time you are traveling, you are potentially putting your sensitive sources at risk.
+Even seemingly simple trips may lead to your devices being confiscated and you being placed under arrest if you fail to provide the passwords for the devices.
 For instance, when an employee at a French publisher traveled from France to England, he was interrogated for six hours, and subsequently arrested for failing to provide the login credentials to his seized devices.

-SIM Cards
+SIM Cards and mobile networks

-“Burner” Accounts
+Travel Accounts

 Just like you shouldn’t travel with your usual personal or work devices as well as with your usual SIM card, you also shouldn’t travel with your usual accounts.
 In other words, make sure your travel laptop and phone aren’t logged into your usual personal or work email, cloud storage, or any other account.
-Much like you need to acquire burner hardware devices, create burner accounts for services you will need to use on your devices while traveling.
-For instance, you will likely need to login to your phone’s app store to be able to download various apps.
-For this purpose, you should not log in with your standard accounts, but create accounts to use while you are traveling and log into those.

 Apps

 Prior to your trip, you need to conduct research into which apps may not work at your destination.
 Some apps may be blocked via technical means (for example, if the country you are visiting interferes with the app being able to access the internet), while others may be blocked via legal means (for instance, if the app is outlawed in the country you are traveling to).
-Perform a web search prior to your trip to attempt to find any news or community discussions of the usability of apps you need to use at your destination, as well as ask any sources or region experts.

-Do not have any potentially sensitive apps installed on your burner devices while going through security checkpoints or ports of entry; if these apps are essential to use during your trip, only install them once you have arrived at your destination, are past security checkpoints and have left your port of entry.
+Do not have any potentially sensitive apps installed on your travel devices while going through security checkpoints or ports of entry; if these apps are essential to use during your trip, only install them once you have arrived at your destination, are past security checkpoints and have left your port of entry.

 Contacts